Moonsong-Labs/substrate-mcp/README.md

 - **`subxt_execute`** - Use subxt CLI to decode and explore Substrate blockchain data.
 Useful for analyzing chain metadata, generating type-safe Rust code, and understanding runtime APIs.

 ### Documentation
-- **`get_polkadot_sdk_release_prdocs`** - Downloads all PRDoc files for a given polkadot-sdk release to a local directory.
-Files are saved to `~/.substrate-mcp/prdocs/prdocs-{release}/` and the tool returns the path for further exploration with file operations.
+- **`fetch_and_analyze_release`** - Fetches and analyzes a Polkadot SDK release by downloading all PRDoc files and generating analysis summaries (manifest, crate changes, audience breakdown).
+Files are saved to `~/.substrate-mcp/{project}/releases/{release}/pr-docs/` and the tool returns the path for further exploration.

 ## Usage with Claude Code